How It Works

 Unfortunately, we do not offer bio banking at the moment, but are looking into it for the future.
 Right now, the only option is to send in a collection kit to create Everence for immediate use.

-Collection kits are intended for individual sample collection; multiple DNA, hair or cremains samples cannot be added into the same collection kit.
+Collection kits are intended for individual sample collection; multiple DNA, hair or ashes samples cannot be added into the same collection kit.

 - There are several big differences between the two processes.
 Using Everence containing cremated ash is a far better alternative from both a customer safety and tattoo artist protection perspective.